 Storefronts with no testing, no age verification, and no accountability.
 We agree these need to be addressed.
 As written, the bill does not distinguish them from a professional retailer.

-Council members count phone calls and in-person visits from constituents.
-Written email, especially anything that looks like a templated petition, gets discounted.
-A 2-minute phone call from a real person who lives in their district is the single most effective thing you can do this week.
+The bill has passed, but the conversation is not over.
+With a November 12, 2026 effective date, there is still time before any change takes effect, and continued dialogue can result in amendments that strengthen consumer protections, establish clear accountability for retailers, and preserve responsible access.
+Council members count phone calls and in-person visits from constituents far more than written email, especially anything that looks like a templated petition.
+A 2-minute phone call from a real person who lives in their district remains the single most effective thing you can do.

 Here is the entire script: